ubaldot/vim-replica/README.md

 ```
 >**Note***
 >
->The above function is just an example and it has its own limitations.
+>The above function is an example and it has its own limitations.
 >For example, it does not work the other way around, i.e. if you change folder
 >from a
 >*terminal* buffer the Vim current folder won't change.

-*Q.* When I call |:ReplicaConsoleToggle| the console window won't close.
+*Q.* When I call `:ReplicaConsoleToggle` the console window won't close.

 *A.* Replica commands work only if executed from a buffer with a supported
 *filetype*.
 That is, if you have an IPYTHON console displayed in a window and